-MCAS's Long-term Goal
+MCAS's Long-term Overarching-Goal

 As a companion to the vision statement, the Board also identified a long-term goal to advance zero emission (ZE) truck and cargo handling equipment.
 Inclusion of a long-term goal is intended to identify a future state that the Port ideally desires to achieve with its partners in the upcoming decade.
-In addition to the primary benefit of clean air, the cumulative effect of transitioning to ZE trucks and cargo handling equipment will produce other community co-benefits such as new jobs, ambient noise reduction, and improved health.
+The MCAS's overarching goal is a broad statement that guides action, in accordance with a vision statement.
+Reducing emissions from on road trucks and cargo handling equipment is identified as an overarching goal based on feedback from stakeholders and direction by the Board.
+In addition to the primary benefit of clean air, the cumulative effect of transitioning to zero emission (ZE) trucks and cargo handling equipment will produce other community cobenefits such as new jobs, ambient noise reduction, and improved health.
 The State has also prioritized reducing emissions from these two sources.